GabeScott/standard-works-vault/General Conference/1973 October - The Role of Fathers.md

 God help us to be real companions.

 A father is a teacher.
 The Lord has commanded sons and daughters to honor their parents and to give heed to their counsel.
-The words that open that great volume of scripture, the Book of Mormon, ought to be our guide as fathers: “... having been born of goodly parents, therefore I was taught somewhat in all the learning of my father.”
-(1 Ne.
-1:1.)
+The words that open that great volume of scripture, the Book of Mormon, ought to be our guide as fathers: “… having been born of goodly parents, therefore I was taught somewhat in all the learning of my father.” ([[1 Nephi 1.1|1 Ne.
+1:1]].)

-Enos, likewise, credited his father for his teachings: “... knowing my father that he was a just man—for he taught me in his language, and also the nurture and admonition of the Lord—and blessed be the name of my God for it. ...”
-(Enos 1:1.)
+Enos, likewise, credited his father for his teachings: “… knowing my father that he was a just man—for he taught me in his language, and also the nurture and admonition of the Lord—and blessed be the name of my God for it. …” ([[Enos 1.1|Enos 1:1]].)

 Have you fathers noticed that the present Melchizedek Priesthood lessons are like father-training lessons?
 I cite an example: